-In this work, using art-of-state AI architectures (CLIP, Resnet 50, ViT Large Patch 16, Bit ResnetV2 152$\times$2, SWSL ResNeXt-101 32$\times$8d, ConvNeXt Large, and Noisy Student), similarity between the lunar surface pattern and rabbit is evaluated (Radford et al., 2021; He et al., 2016; Dosovitskiy et al., 2020; Kolesnikov et al., 2020; Yalniz et al., 2019; Liu et al., 2022; Xie et al., 2020).
-For the evaluations, two types of test were conducted.
-One is the rabbit-face test with CLIP.
-In this test, silhouette images of lunar maria with different postures were input to CLIP, and probabilities that they are classified into two classes, "rabbit" and "face," were calculated.
-This test was conducted in order to evaluate the relationship between latitude, where people look at the Moon, and lunar cultures.
-Thuillard (2021) reports the areas where the cultures of the Moon rabbit and the human in the Moon exist.
-While the area of the Moon rabbit is roughly distributed at low latitudes such as southern Asia and Mexico, many regions with the culture of the human in the Moon are located at relatively high latitudes although there are also regions that have the human in the Moon at low latitudes (there are also regions with the Moon rabbit at higher latitudes too).
-How the Moon can be seen from us depends on both time and latitude because the relative angle of our eyes to the Moon changes with these two factors.
-Fig. \ref{posture} shows full moons at 500 BCE with different times and latitudes, which were simulated by Stellarium (\url{https://stellarium.org}).
-Assuming that people frequently see the Moon in the early evening compared with other times such as midnight, we can hypothesize that the lunar surfaces around $\sim$8:00 PM may be similar to rabbit at low latitudes while human's face can be imagined at high latitudes.
-Using CLIP, this hypothesis is tested.
+In this work, using state-of-the-art AI architectures (CLIP, ResNet-50, ViT Large Patch 16, BiT ResNetV2 152$\times$2, SWSL ResNeXt-101 32$\times$8d, ConvNeXt Large, and Noisy Student), the similarity between the lunar surface pattern and a rabbit is evaluated (Radford et al. 2021; He et al. 2016; Dosovitskiy et al. 2020; Kolesnikov et al. 2020; Yalniz et al. 2019; Liu et al. 2022; Xie et al. 2020).
+For this evaluation, two types of tests were conducted.
+The first is the rabbit-face test with CLIP.
+In this test, silhouette images of lunar maria in different orientations were input to CLIP, and the probabilities that they were classified into the two classes, "rabbit" and "face," were calculated.
+This test was conducted to evaluate the relationship between latitude (where people observe the Moon) and lunar-related cultures.
+Thuillard (2021) reports the regions where the cultures of the Moon rabbit and the human face in the Moon exist.
+While the Moon rabbit tradition is predominantly found at low latitudes, such as in southern Asia and Mexico, many regions with a tradition of seeing a human face in the Moon are located at relatively high latitudes, although some low-latitude areas also perceive a human face in the Moon (and there are high-latitude regions that envision the Moon rabbit as well).
+How the full Moon appears to us depends on time, season, and latitude because the relative angle of observation changes with these factors.
+Fig. \ref{posture} shows the appearance of the full Moon in 500 BCE at different times and latitudes, simulated by Stellarium (\url{https://stellarium.org}).
+Assuming that people frequently view the Moon in the early evening rather than at other times, such as midnight, we hypothesize that the lunar surface around approximately 8:00 PM may resemble a rabbit at low latitudes, while a human face may be perceived at high latitudes.
+This hypothesis is tested using CLIP.